ProfilePic

 • Non-conforming Loans

-While most people dream of one day owning their own home, past financial troubles can make that goal more difficult to obtain.
+While most people dream of one day owning their own home, past financial troubles can make that goal more difficult.
 However, portfolio mortgages are a viable loan option for borrowers who don’t have perfect credit or who fall outside conforming loan guidelines.

 Some loans, however, aren’t sold but are kept and serviced by a lender.
-These type of loans are called portfolio loans, and they typically have more flexible lending guidelines.
+These types of loans are called portfolio loans and typically have more flexible lending guidelines.

 Why consider a portfolio loan?

-For borrowers who do not meet the criteria required for a conventional mortgage loan, portfolio loans can be a more flexible option.
+Portfolio loans can be a more flexible option for borrowers who do not meet the criteria required for a conventional mortgage loan.
 Borrowers who fall into that category include:

-• Unique borrowers such as foreign nationals, self-employed borrowers, those with no documented income, or who have high net worth.
+• Unique borrowers include foreign nationals, self-employed borrowers, those with no documented income, and those with high net worth.
 The underwriting guidelines of a traditional mortgage loan require documented proof of income to qualify.
-Foreign nationals looking to purchase a home in the U.S. likely don't have an established history of credit or a credit score to qualify for a mortgage.
+Foreign nationals looking to purchase a home in the U.S. likely don't have an established credit history or a credit score to be eligible for a mortgage.
 Borrowers in these situations can turn to a portfolio loan.

 Portfolio Loan Differences